andrewfurey21/blade/README.md

 - [ ] Decent gui

 ### TODO
+- [ ] improve panics in readme for shaders and stuff
 - [ ] fix for coloring based on opacity in color_blend_attachment_state_create_info in create_graphics_pipeline
 - [ ] fix how you setup command buffers, take a look at single time recording, seperate recording from creation in create_command_buffers
 - [ ] image module, sort out textures, fix other cases for image_data